For all your Glasgow links

 Glasgow Collection

 This link takes you to information about how to use the Glasgow Collection, a rich source of information relating to Glasgow held in the Mitchell Library.
-The majority of the collection is paper-based and includes: books, maps, newspapers, periodicals, engravings, postcards, photos, paintings, directories and theatre and music hall programmes and playbills.
+It is mainly paper-based and includes: books, maps, newspapers, periodicals, engravings, postcards, photos, paintings, directories and theatre and music hall programmes and playbills.

 Mitchell Special Collections